In 1860, four sisters of St. Mary’s in Somerset, Ohio came to Nashville, Tennessee

 In 1923, the Order had purchased the property on Harding Road where Overbrook School now sits.
 Noting the purchase, the Nashville Banner reported: “This is one of the most attractive localities and properties about Nashville and the Sisters announce a determination to establish a school in keeping with the locality and the high standards of the best in music and art.”

-Overbrook School opened in 1936 and proudly welcomes Nashville’s sons and daughters today.
+Overbrook School opened in 1936 and proudly welcomes Nashville’s sons and daughters today for a Catholic, co-ed experience.
 The school is owned and operated by the Dominican Sisters of St. Cecilia and maintains close ties to the strong faith-based academic heritage of its founding.

 To learn more about the Dominican Sisters of St. Cecilia, please visit their website